anadimandloi/Bootcamp_Projects/README.md

 #### HP Simon Game

 > Yet another project to show my love for Harry Potter.
 This project is an online version of the famous pattern remembering Simon Game which I have made using HTML, CSS and JavaScript and modified by replacing the buttons by Hogwartz Houses.It has been hosted using Github Pages.
-You can play the game[here](https://anadimandloi.github.io/) using a desktop.
+You can play the game [here](https://anadimandloi.github.io/) using a desktop.

 #### To-Do List
 >I made this project using Node, Express and MongoDB and deployed it using Heroku.
 I have made some changes to the design and kept it smart.
 You can check it out [here](https://limitless-shelf-31036.herokuapp.com/).